 Grab Bags & Party Favors - Make sure they are all the same.

 Take some time and make sure that if one person gets a red fish sticker, everyone gets a red fish sticker.
 Plan to spend $3-5 a child.
 If you include whistles and noisemakers, make sure the grabbags aren't handed out until the child is walking out the door!
+Parents often choose balloon animals (Scott can create them for you) as an added party favor.

 What should the adults do during the magic show?

 At least one adult should watch the magic show with the children.
 Parents can help lead the kids in cheering and clapping, and act as a deterrent to any problems that may arise.
 It's great fun to watch the childrens reactions to the magic, plus you're guaranteed to be amazed my many of the tricks too!
 You won't want to miss it!
+But if you have a younger sibling who has to go down for nap time, or need to run double duty to run your older child to a pivotal soccer game, that works too!

 What else makes everything go smooth?